 Figure X-XX.
-Using the Direct Client-To-Microservice communication architecture
+Using the Direct Client-To-Microservice communication architecture application (for example, when handling tens of microservice types) that approach faces possible issues as explained in the following cases.

 Each microservice will have a public endpoint like https://servicename.applicationname, sometimes with a different TCP port per microservice.
 In production, that URL would map to the microservice's load balancer, which distributes requests across the available instances.